What kind of exercise should I do?

 Warm-up and cool-down stretches

 Face a wall, standing about 2 feet away from it.
 Keeping your heels flat and your back straight, lean forward slowly and press your hands and forehead to the wall.
-You should feel stretching in the area above your heels (this area is shaded in the picture).
+You should feel stretching in the area above your heels.
 Hold the stretch for 20 seconds and then relax.
 Repeat.

 Face a wall, standing about 1 foot away from it.
 Support yourself by placing your right hand against the wall.
 Raise your right leg behind you and grab your foot with your left hand.
 Gently pull your heel up toward your buttock, stretching the muscles in the front of your right leg for 20 seconds.
 Repeat the stretch with your left leg.